Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-IN/learn-keys.md

 ### "Controller" and "Stash" Keys

-When we talk about "controller" and "stash" keys, we usually talk about them in the context of running a validator or nominating SOLAR, but they are useful concepts for all users to know.
+When we talk about "controller" and "stash" keys, we usually talk about them in the context of running a validator or nominating AXC, but they are useful concepts for all users to know.
 Both keys are types of account keys.
 They are distinguished by their intended use, not by an underlying cryptographic difference.
 All the info mentioned in the parent section applies to these keys.
 When creating new controller or stash keys, all cryptography supported by account keys are an available option.

 The controller key is a semi-online key that will be in the direct control of a user, and used to submit manual extrinsics.
 For validators or nominators, this means that the controller key will be used to start or stop validating or nominating.
-Controller keys should hold some SOLAR to pay for fees, but they should not be used to hold huge amounts or life savings.
+Controller keys should hold some AXC to pay for fees, but they should not be used to hold huge amounts or life savings.
 Since they will be exposed to the internet with relative frequency, they should be treated carefully and occasionally replaced with new ones.

 The stash key is a key that will, in most cases, be a cold wallet, existing on a piece of paper in a safe or protected by layers of hardware security.
 It should rarely, if ever, be exposed to the internet or used to submit extrinsics.
 The stash key is intended to hold a large amount of funds.
 It should be thought of as a saving's account at a bank, which ideally is only ever touched in urgent conditions.
 Or, perhaps a more apt metaphor is to think of it as buried treasure, hidden on some random island and only known by the pirate who originally hid it.